Michieljoris/tools-deps-poc/readme.md

  And shadow-cljs serves the app at http://localhost:9001 with a bare ring server.

+# cljs repl

+Connect to the nrepl server from the editor.
+Then (user/cljs-repl) in when using revolt only.
+If also using shadow-cljs then https://shadow-cljs.github.io/docs/UsersGuide.html#_connect_the_javascript_environment

 # TODO

 - Using a (private?) git repo seems to not go down well with capsule task